Charitable & Community Work

 The participative nature of our school ensures that not only do our pupils enjoy being part of in-school charitable events, they also frequently involve themselves in fundraising efforts of their own accord, displaying an impressive generosity of spirit in order to raise awareness for causes close to their heart.

-Last session alone, our Junior and Senior Schools raised nearly £30,000 for deserving charities, from support for Social Bite, a charity that seeks to end homelessness in Scotland, to Janarupam, an organisation who focus on education and development of children and young people in Bangalore, India.
+Over recent school sessions, our Junior and Senior Schools have helped to raised huge sums of money for deserving charities, ranging from Social Bite, a charity that seeks to end homelessness in Scotland, to Janarupam, an organisation who focus on education and development of children and young people in Bangalore, India.

 Our pupils contribute greatly to charitable causes and frequently involve themselves in community service activities, donating a great deal to those in need.